-The crux of the ketogenic diet is avoiding high-carb foods and instead opting for high-fat options.
+The crux of the ketogenic diet is to reduce the carbohydrate intake and increase the fat intake instead.
 Such a nutrition plan drives the body into a fat burning state and kick-starts weight loss.
-Furthermore, eating low-carb foods can alleviate chronic disease symptoms (8, 10).
+Furthermore, eating low-carb foods could potentially alleviate chronic disease symptoms (8, 10).
 Sour cream is a fermented dairy product.
-Generally, the nutrition facts label says that sour cream is high in fat (around 80%) and low in carbohydrates (around 3%).
+Generally, the nutrition facts label says that 20% M.F. sour cream is high in fat (around 86% of total calories) and low in carbohydrates (around 9% of total calories).
 Therefore, it is a keto-friendly product (4).
-If you are not allergic to lactose, sour cream can be a great addition to your every day keto menu.
+If you aren’t sensitive to lactose, sour cream can be a great addition to your every day keto menu.

 - Avoid artificial sweeteners.
-They ramp up your carb intake which in turn hampers the process of ketosis.
+They ramp up your carbohydrate intake which in turn hampers the process of creating a ketosis state.

 - Opt for high-quality grass-fed organic sour cream.

 - Look for high-fat but not margarine produced.
-Trans fats shoot up “bad” cholesterol levels.
+Food items like hydrogenated margarine are high in trans and saturated fats shoot up “bad” cholesterol levels.

 - Keep a sharp eye on the nutrition label.
-You should always pick out sour creams with the lowest net-carb content.
+You should always pick out sour creams with the lowest carbohydrate content.

 - Don’t let ads sweet-talk you into buying “low fat”, “low calorie” sour creams.
-Brands tend to bend the rules by adding sugars, artificial sweeteners and chemicals to make up for the taste, reduce fat content and curtail the amount of calories.
+Brands tend to bend the rules by adding sugars, artificial sweeteners and chemicals to make up for the taste and texture loss, reduce fat content and curtail the amount of calories.

 The proportion depends on the type and thickness of products.
 Use approximately 1 liter of heavy cream and 1 packet of starter culture.

 - Heat heavy cream in a saucepan to room temperature or a bit warmer.

 - Combine warm heavy cream and starter culture.